einargs/mypy/refinement_design.md

   * currently I don't think this can handle adding refinement type info to indexed lvalues.
 - enable calling functions with refinement types
+- make sure that return values of refined functions that are assigned to variables have refined types inferred.
+- arithmetic operations in refinement annotations
+- expand the passing of verification variables attached to types inside `ExprChecker` to also do the constraint generation for integer literals.
+  Possibly even set it up to do it for `RealVar`s.
+This will make stuff like generating constraints for arithmetic operations or comparisons easier.
+- Refinement tags
 - get destructuring a tuple working
-- make sure that return values of refined functions that are assigned to variables have refined types inferred.
 - add predicate/control flow based refinement
 - write tests?
 Maybe
 - design and implement the after condition stuff